leonstel/leonstel.github.io/drafts/gmap3.md

 but I pipe this observable stream through a `switchMap`.
 That means every time a observable stream gets fired with `next` it will first go to this pipe before reaching the listener

 The last thing that happens.
-There will be listened to the `propToListenFor`
+There will be listened to the `propToListenFor` on the start with `changed`.
+When that observable is being triggered it will first being piped through a `switchMap` Within that it will wait until all the promises that have been created in part2 are completed.

+To recap that means that it will wait until all other specified props are true in the store, only then the listener will be triggered.

 #### related to gmaps